Mreg38/CIT114_Fall2021/Final Reading Notes.md

 Advantages of PaaS

 By delivering infrastructure as a service, PaaS offers the same advantages as IaaS.
 But its additional features—middleware, development tools, and other business tools—give you more advantages:

-Cut coding time.
-PaaS development tools can cut the time it takes to code new apps with pre-coded application components built into the platform, such as workflow, directory services, security features, search, and so on.
+Cut coding time: PaaS development tools can cut the time it takes to code new apps with pre-coded application components built into the platform, such as workflow, directory services, security features, search, and so on.

-Add development capabilities without adding staff.
-Platform as a Service components can give your development team new capabilities without your needing to add staff having the required skills.
+Add development capabilities without adding staff: Platform as a Service components can give your development team new capabilities without your needing to add staff having the required skills.

-Develop for multiple platforms—including mobile—more easily.
-Some service providers give you development options for multiple platforms, such as computers, mobile devices, and browsers making cross-platform apps quicker and easier to develop.
+Develop for multiple platforms—including mobile—more easily: Some service providers give you development options for multiple platforms, such as computers, mobile devices, and browsers making cross-platform apps quicker and easier to develop.

-Use sophisticated tools affordably.
-A pay-as-you-go model makes it possible for individuals or organizations to use sophisticated development software and business intelligence and analytics tools that they could not afford to purchase outright.
+Use sophisticated tools affordably: A pay-as-you-go model makes it possible for individuals or organizations to use sophisticated development software and business intelligence and analytics tools that they could not afford to purchase outright.

-Support geographically distributed development teams.
-Because the development environment is accessed over the Internet, development teams can work together on projects even when team members are in remote locations.
+Support geographically distributed development teams: Because the development environment is accessed over the Internet, development teams can work together on projects even when team members are in remote locations.

-Efficiently manage the application lifecycle.
-PaaS provides all of the capabilities that you need to support the complete web application lifecycle: building, testing, deploying, managing, and updating within the same integrated environment.
+Efficiently manage the application lifecycle: PaaS provides all of the capabilities that you need to support the complete web application lifecycle: building, testing, deploying, managing, and updating within the same integrated environment.

 ------